johnisom/wildfire-analyzer/README.md

 ## Installation

 Install miniconda, then run `conda env create --file environment.yml` in this directory.
-Then activate the environment with `conda activate wgu-capstone`.
+Then activate the environment with `conda activate wildfire-analyzer`.

 ## Running application

+1. Unzip the `joblib-objects.zip` file into the project's top level. `unzip joblib-objects.zip`
-`python ./main.py`
+2. `python main.py`

 ## About